sawthinkar/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 ![Reset Button](assets/reset_button.png)

-Our reset button will allow a user to clear the current input from our tip calculator and reset it to a empty state.
+Our reset button will allow a user to clear the current input from our tip calculator and reset it to an empty state.

 > [info]
 You don't need to memorize all of the UIKit objects we've just covered.
 Just remember that there are pre-made UI components that you can use to build your UI.
 If you're trying to build any type of visual element, check `UIKit` to see if there's a base UI object you can use to build off of.